-The District will contract with Nueces River Authority (NRA) or similar organizations to provide information on efficient use of groundwater to students in Bandera County.
+The District will provide information on efficient use of groundwater to students in Bandera County.

 The General Manager will report the instances that educational conservation information was given to students in Bandera County in the annual report to the Board.